 MacArthur’s Nurseries is a Moncton based family-owned company, which has been operating for over 50 years.
-We are one of the largestl retail garden centres in Atlantic Canada.
+We are one of the largest retail garden centres in Atlantic Canada.

 Located a few minutes from downtown Moncton on 8 acres, MacArthur’s Nurseries produces grown on-site vegetables, annual bedding plants and perennials.